-- 5.4.18 As previously mentioned, pollutants may react with other components in the atmosphere after being emitted by the source.
+5.4.18 As previously mentioned, pollutants may react with other components in the atmosphere after being emitted by the source.
 This causes a change in precursors and creates new pollutants.
 This is particularly important for aircraft emissions where secondary gas and particulate matter pollutants are created.
 This is an advanced topic and will most often be built into the model used or may even be ignored depending upon the scope of the study.
 Chemical reactions are always ignored in the simple approach defined here.
 In the case where atmospheric chemistry is not explicitly considered, ratios based on historic data can be applied and this is defined in this document as the advanced approach.
-For example, the ratio of NO to NO2 is important.
+For example, the ratio of NO to NO_2 is important.
 Historic data may provide a typical ratio.
-This ratio can then be applied to the NO_x prediction (NO + NO2) which is predicted by models without chemical algorithms.
-If not performed by the model, speciation of hydrocarbons may also be approximated in this manner based on the total hydrocarbon prediction and historic data. - 5.4.19 Chemical reactions proceed at different rates and are affected by ambient concentrations, transport time, and ambient conditions with all being considered in the sophisticated approach.
-The time for the reaction to occur is different for each pollutant, and the reaction rate is necessary for dispersion modelling of reactive pollutants.
+This ratio can then be applied to the NO_x prediction ($NO + NO_2$) which is predicted by models without chemical algorithms.
+If not performed by the model, speciation of hydrocarbons may also be approximated in this manner based on the total hydrocarbon prediction and historic data.